anthonylangsworth/OrderBot/doc/CommandReference.md

 ### /todo-list goal remove

 Remove any goal added by [/todo-list goal add](#todo-list-goal-add) for a minor faction in a star system.

+The bot writes a short description of the removed goal to the audit channel.

 Parameters: